leeweiming3/tp/docs/DeveloperGuide.md

 **MSS**

-1. Recruiter finds a candidate number to edit from the list displayed in the app.
+1. Recruiter finds a candidate index to edit from the list displayed in the app.
 2. Recruiter enters the candidate details to update in the list.
 3. Hirehub updates the candidate details as requested.
 4. Hirehub displays the edited candidate with the edited attributes.